dougalcorn/occasionalbackpacker/app/posts/2014-04-08-diy-myog-hammock.md

 definitely heavier than the Warbonnet Traveler.
 For backpacking, I'm not sure the table cloth hammock is a good choice.
 Making a double layer hammock out of light weight 1.1oz Ripstop Nylon is about $40 not including the ridge line or suspension.
-So really, the Warbonnet Traveler is a great deal.
+So really, both the Warbonnet Traveler and the BIAS camper hammock are a great deal.

+Yet another additional cost is some kind of stuff sack to pack the hammock.
+My DIY doesn't include one.
+All of the commercial hammocks do.
+Since my intent is indoor only, that doesn't really matter.
+Strictly speaking, I probably don't need a stuff sack for backpacking either.
+But it is nice to have one.

 I chose to go with whoopie slings for suspension.
 My goal here is only to hang indoors.
 My thought was that I could easily put hooks in the